Gargadon/vcxsrv/README.md

 Branches:

 - released: contains original sources of all used packages.
 - master: contains all necessary changes to be able to compile with Visual Studio.
-From this branch the binary released are build.
+From this branch the binary releases are built.

 Currently compilation scripts assume they are run from a WSL terminal inside a windows folder (because a case insensitive filesystem is needed).